FFmpeg Tutorials

 Composition

-The following example demonstrates how to create a static composition.
+The following example demonstrates how to create a static file for varying composition.

 Command Line: